MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 you get no security group pre-configured for you.
 And what if you want to run an application that doesn't fit into the predefined ones?
 Simple.

-You just have to define your own.
+You just have to define your own security group.
 And so that's what you'll do now.
 You are going to create a single security group that allows traffic to reach two applications.

 And of course we've created a checklist to guide you.
 This ones a little more formal.